Compliance

 Our Approach

-We understand that compliance is not limited to observing laws and regulations, but also includes observing social norms, corporate ethics, common sense and morals, and other matters expected by society even if they are not explicitly stated.
+We understand that compliance is not limited to observing laws and regulations, but also includes observing social norms, corporate ethics, common sense and morals, and all other matters expected by society even if they are not explicitly stated.

-Management system
+Management System

 Mitsui Kinzoku Group identifies Senior General Manager of Corporate Planning & Control Sector as the person with the highest responsibility for compliance.
 The Legal Dept., the division in charge of compliance, plays a central role in enhancing compliance among officers and employees.